CTI skills for every AI coding agent.

 Analytical tradecraft

 Structured analytic techniques from the CIA tradecraft primer, available on demand to keep analysis rigorous under pressure.
+The same disciplines run continuously inside the Liberty91 platform's tradecraft agents.

 Threat actor & campaign work

-Build actor profiles, document campaigns, pivot on indicators, and dig into malware behaviour — with consistent structure every time.
+Build actor profiles, document campaigns, pivot on indicators, and dig into malware behaviour, with consistent structure every time.

 Detection engineering

 Turn intelligence into detections.
-SIGMA for SIEMs, YARA for files, KQL for Microsoft Sentinel — written to the conventions each format expects.
+SIGMA for SIEMs, YARA for files, KQL for Microsoft Sentinel, written to the conventions each format expects.

 Intelligence production